Joy & equanimity

 We have discussed dukkha/suffering a number of times, and it is important to balance this discussion with a consideration of joy and happiness.
 There are many forms of happiness – each is dependent on context and circumstance.
 We may feel happy in the presence of those we love and care for.
 We may feel happy when we’re in pleasant surroundings or in pleasurable situations.
 We may feel joy when we hear good news or when we achieve a goal or find success or share the achievements and successes of others.
 Sometimes, we feel happy just to be alive, to feel the breeze on our face and to experience the sights and sounds of the city or the countryside around us.

 The Oxford English Dictionary defines ‘equanimity’ as: ‘1.
 Fairness, impartiality, equity; 2.
 Tranquillity of mind or temper, composure.’
 The adjectival form is, ‘equanimous.’
-To develop a fair, impartial, equitable view of a given situation, is something the Buddha encourages his students to do – through mindful meditation and other means.
+To develop a fair, impartial, equitable view of a given situation, is something Gotama Buddha encourages his students to do – through mindful meditation and other means.
 To understand what is going on, as far as we are able, within the context of contingency and ever-changing circumstances, is a key aspect of the practice of mindful meditation.
 To ‘be fair’, is to recognise the rights, joys and sufferings of other beings, as carefully and clearly as we recognise our own – to be fair is to be compassionate.

 Developing tranquillity of mind and maintaining composure, enables us to accept the ever-changing nature of human life and to experience joy and happiness with gratitude, even as we know these pleasures will not last for ever – both for us, and for others.
 Developing equanimity also enables us to be less affected, confused and hurt, by the difficulties, conflicts and uncertainties of life – we have a more comprehensive view, and are less prone to be upset or shocked by the ups and downs of daily existence.
+This is why ‘stepping back’ is important – if we can step back from our thoughts, sensations and feelings, we open up a space for equanimity and peace.